awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 $35/$10 = 3.5
 ```

 You can exchange your Convertible Reserved Instance for three $10 Convertible Reserved Instances\.
-It's not possible to purchase half reservations; therefore you must purchase an additional Convertible Reserved Instance covers the remainder:
+It's not possible to purchase half reservations; therefore you must purchase an additional Convertible Reserved Instance to cover the remainder:

 ```
 3.5 = 3 whole Convertible Reserved Instances + 1 additional Convertible Reserved Instance.